bsyh/blink_detect_live/README.md

 # Usage
 The BlinkDetector class subscribes to the pupil diameter topic and processes the data in real time.
 It maintains a buffer of recent pupil diameter samples and timestamps, which is used to calculate the smoothed diameter.
 When a blink is detected, the node publishes a Blink message with the onset, offset, and duration of the blink event.
 ## Pseudocode
+The callback function is launched every time a PupilDiameter msg is received by subscriber.
+You can modifed Smooth() as you need.
+Default smooth method is a weighted average.
 ![Pseudocode](doc/Pseudocod.png)

 ## Parameters